PiyumiDinushini/SmartQuiz/README.md

 # SmartQuiz
-this project consist a simple php quiz which questions are shuffle when refresh the page.
+This project consist a simple php quiz which questions are shuffle when refresh the page.